usnistgov/pyproject2conda/CONTRIBUTING.md

 and `nox` from the `project.optional-dependencies` section of the `pyproject.toml` file in the development environment.

-You can alos create this file using either of the following commands:
+You can also create this file using either of the following commands:

 ```bash
 nox -s config -- --python-paths "~/.conda/envs/test-3.*/bin" --dev-extras dev nox...